 Cone crushers also tend to be more compact than gyratory crushers, making them better suited for smaller operations.
 Gyratory crushers also require more maintenance and have higher operating costs.

-Gyratory crushers are larger in size than cone crushers, though, and can achieve a higher throughput due to their higher mantle speed.
+Gyratory crushers are larger than cone crushers, though, and can achieve a higher throughput due to their higher mantle speed.
 However, their functionality is limited to crushing large rocks, whereas cone crushers can also be used for secondary and tertiary crushing of smaller rocks.

 How to Choose the Right Type of Crusher for Your Next Project